redox-os/website/content/news/this-month-251031.md

 - (libc) Wildan Mubarok fixed ARM64 and RISC-V compilation
 - (libc) Wildan Mubarok fixed a panic in the `strlen()` function due to an uninitialized string
 - (libc) Wildan Mubarok fixed a dynamic linker bug where multiple objects were loading the same object
-- (libc) Wildan Mubarok fixed a symbol conflict in compiler builtins
 - (libc) Wildan Mubarok exposed memory information for programs
 - (libc) Wildan Mubarok exposed PIE information to ease dynamic linker debugging
 - (libc) Josh Megnauth implemented the `renameat()` and `renameat2()` functions